Accenture/accenture.github.io/_drafts/rig-2_0.md

 ![Events as messages.](/img/posts/rig-2_0/events_1.x_512x464.gif)

 Note how both Alice and Bob receive updates for flights they are not interested in.
 Also, while this is simple conceptually, it requires all services of interest to front-ends to follow this pattern.
-Trying to do something in a different way required services to couple themselves to RIG.
+Trying to do something in a different way requires services to couple themselves to RIG.
 For example, in order to send messages to all users, services would have to fetch/handle the list of online users.
 Just telling the world that something happened without targeting a specific user was effectively not supported.

 Today, RIG 2.0 addresses this by allowing clients (i.e., users' front-ends) to simply _subscribe_ to events they are interested in: